 Calle Gamazo, 7

-This is my favorite old fashioned bar in Seville, and entering inside feels like you’ve traveled back in time.
+This is my favorite old-fashioned bar in Seville, and entering it feels like traveling back in time.
 It was opened in 1850 and was a place to enjoy little more than a glass of wine.
 There are two halves to the space, and I much prefer the part surrounded by old wine barrels called tinajas.

 Calle García de Vinuesa, 11